Ifeena/Dashboard-Using-Excel/README.md

 5. Customer Engagement Initiatives:
 🌟Launch interactive events and referral programs to foster loyalty.

+# Conclusion:
-Implementing these recommendations will drive growth and enhance customer satisfaction for Global Mart Inc. 🚀
+- Implementing these recommendations will drive growth and enhance customer satisfaction for Global Mart Inc. 🚀